Adam Abeddou

-Adam Abeddou (born 17 August 1996) is a French professional footballer who plays as a forward for Championnat National 2 club Boulogne on loan from Dunkerque.
+Adam Abeddou (born 17 August 1996) is a French professional footballer who plays as a forward for Championnat National 2 side Feignies Aulnoye.

 Club career

 Abeddou is a youth product of the academies of his local side Saint-Laurent-Blangy, Lens, Valenciennes, and Wasquehal.
 He began his senior footballing career with Arras in the 4th division of France in 2015.
 He moved to Vimy, and in the first half of the 2021–22 season he was the top scorer in his group with 10 goals in 9 games.
 He transferred to Dunkerque in the Ligue 2 on 19 January 2022.
 He made his professional debut with Dunkerque in a 1–0 Ligue 2 win over Nîmes on 5 February 2022.

 Personal life

-Born in France, Abeddou is of Algerian descent.
+Born in France, Abeddou holds French and Algerian nationalities.